bitfalls/bitfalls_content/authors/michielmulders/01-bigchaindb-introduction/en_US/final.md

 - Improve HTTP Client API with more functions
 - Composable assets (group of assets)
 - Roll out production net for IPDB

+## Competitors
+BigchainDB is certainly a unique product, and remains the most active one.
+However, there are some other products who try to bring a decentralized database:

+**Noms**
+Noms is a decentralized database philosophically descendant from the Git version control system.
+By default, all previous versions of the database are retained.
+You can trivially track how the database evolved to its current state, easily and efficiently compare any two versions, or even rewind and branch from any previous version.
+Noms claims they scale well to large amounts of data and concurrent clients.
+Noms provides a flexible query model through the use of GraphQL.

+**Orbit-db**
+Orbit-db is a serverless, distributed, peer-to-peer database. orbit-db uses IPFS as its data storage and IPFS Pubsub to automatically sync databases with peers.
+They claim to be an excellent choice for decentralized apps (dApps), blockchain applications and offline-first web applications.
+Data can be stored in a Key-Value store or as a Document store (JSON).

 ## Conclusion
 Despite BigchainDB is a working product, it still has some weaknesses like the MongoDB admin user, no guaranteed transaction storage and transaction loss or corruption.
 On the other side, BigchainDB has succeeded in their mission to create a scalable blockchain database.
 The technology can be applied to many use cases to make applications tamper-resistant.
 The HTTP Client API is a useful tool for interacting with the BigchainDB core drivers providing functionality to create and transfer transactions.
 If BigchainDB succeeds in finishing their roadmap, it will become a highly attractive technology for decentralized storage.
 It certainly has the potential to disrupt many businesses.